PtFEM/PtFEM.jl/README.md

 The idea of the templates is that they can be used to quickly setup similar models (but the jury is still out which approach is better).

 The templates are being reviewed for better approaches in [Julia](http://julialang.org) vs. the current 'translated-from-Fortran' flavor.
-Examples of these kind of changes are to drop skyline storage and directly using Julia sparse matrices and replacing PtFEM's pair sparin() and spabac() by Julia's cholfact() and "\\" operation.
+Examples of these kind of changes are to drop skyline storage and directly using Julia sparse matrices and replacing PtFEM's pair sparin() and spabac() by Julia's cholfact() and "\\" operator.

 E.g. an example of this last change is replacing